 - Nut-free: Use sunflower seed butter.

-- If you want to serve them to a BLW-baby starting after 6 months, you can make them a little larger by flattening them a little more or make each one with 2 tablespoons of batter.
+- If you want to serve these cookies for baby-led weaning after 6 months, make them a little larger by flattening them a little more or using 2 tablespoons of batter per cookie.
 You can serve to a baby over 9 months and encourage them to take bites and/or cut them into small pieces.
 And they’re great for one year olds too!

 Nutrition